-Selected Fellows will be AmeriCorps members serving 1700+ hours over eleven months from September 19, 2022 through August 17, 2023.
-Fellows will support Host Partners and communities throughout the state, principally in the target regions of Butte and surrounding north state counties, Oakland, San Jose, Central Valley, Los Angeles, Inland Empire, San Diego, and tribal communities.
+Selected Fellows are AmeriCorps members serving 1700+ hours over eleven months from September 19, 2022 through August 17, 2023.
+Fellows support Host Partners and communities throughout the state, principally in the target regions of Butte and surrounding north state counties, Oakland, San Jose, Central Valley, Los Angeles, Inland Empire, San Diego, and tribal communities.

 As a California Climate Action Corps Fellow, you will have:

 - Professional development opportunities such as training and climate-related certifications to learn real-world climate action and community engagement skills.